SHanDesign1993/Force-Directed-Graph-Unity-Neo4j/README.md

 4. hit RUN!

-# Structue:
+# Structure:

-# NeoUnity: VS Folder
+► NeoUnity: VS Folder
 defination of Neo4j data class such like Nodes and Relationships
  - Server.cs : connect to Neo4j server and put data value in Node and Relationship class

 it produced NeoUnity.dll for unity project below.

-# ForceDirectedGraph: Unity Folder
+► ForceDirectedGraph: Unity Folder
 Render force directed graph by neo4j movie data

 Frontend(On Graph Object in Scene):
  - ServerConnector.cs: setup data entity(movie and person) , server settings.